F0lak/dm_open_ref/ref/DM/mouse.md

 be converted to a list using [params2list()](/ref/proc/params2list.md) {.code}.
 It may contain any of the following properties, which will only be set if they are used:
--   icon-x, icon-y+ Pixel coordinates within the icon, in the icon\'s coordinate space
+-   icon-x, icon-y: Pixel coordinates within the icon, in the icon\'s coordinate space
--   screen-loc+ Pixel coordinates in screen_loc format (\"\[tile_x\]:\[pixel_x\],\[tile_y\]:\[pixel_y\]\")
+-   screen-loc: Pixel coordinates in screen_loc format (\"\[tile_x\]:\[pixel_x\],\[tile_y\]:\[pixel_y\]\")
--   left, middle, right+ Mouse buttons pressed, held, or released in this action (see compatibility note below)
+-   left, middle, right: Mouse buttons pressed, held, or released in this action (see compatibility note below)
--   button+ Mouse button pressed or released in this action (see compatibility note below)
+-   button: Mouse button pressed or released in this action (see compatibility note below)
--   ctrl, shift, alt+ Keys held down during the mouse action
+-   ctrl, shift, alt: Keys held down during the mouse action
--   drag-cell, drop-cell+ Cells involved if using a Grid control
+-   drag-cell, drop-cell: Cells involved if using a Grid control
--   drag+ The button used for dragging (only sent for unrelated mouse up/down messages during a drag)
+-   drag: The button used for dragging (only sent for unrelated mouse up/down messages during a drag)
--   link+ If the mouse is over a link in maptext, or this event is related to clicking such a link
+-   link: If the mouse is over a link in maptext, or this event is related to clicking such a link
--   vis-x, vis-y+ Pixel coordinates relative to the icon\'s position on screen
+-   vis-x, vis-y: Pixel coordinates relative to the icon\'s position on screen